-This post on Sacred Marriage: Building Perseverance was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on Sacred Marriage: Building Perseverance was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.
 He blogs at The Wayvy Life.

 Welcome to Week 8 of our series on “Sacred Marriage” by Gary Thomas.
 This week’s chapter (chapter eight) is titled “Sacred History: Building the Spiritual Discipline of Perseverance.”
 As I have talked about in previous posts, infatuation fades away in relationships.
 In this chapter, Thomas focuses on building what he calls a “sacred history” with your spouse, by which he means you have the opportunity to create a relationship that mirrors God’s love for His people.
 Mainly, through years of marriage, we can learn to persevere in our commitment to our husband or wife just as God perseveres in His love for us.